Commercial development - Your guide to commercial real estate

 Cash flow stability through anchor tenants

-Securing a long-term tenant such as a 'blue chip' corporation (a large, well-established business with constant and generally predictable profitability) or a government agency can give the investor developer a steady income.
-Because the leases for residential renters are much shorter, the profits are decreased by temporary vacancies and the cost of advertising.
+Securing a long-term tenant such as a 'blue chip' corporation or a government agency can give the investor or developer a steady income.

-More significant commercial developments can provide you with more options for lease negotiations.
-The developer may have to lower the asking rental to acquire a significant blue-chip tenant; but, you can make up the return from smaller tenants that want to be adjacent to the blue-chip corporation.
+Commercial developments can provide you with more options for lease negotiations.
+The developer may have to lower the asking rent to acquire a blue-chip tenant; but, you can make up the return from smaller tenants that want to be adjacent to the blue-chip corporation.

 There is a built-in annual rental increase in all contracts in commercial real estate developments.
 This escalation can be based on the consumer price index or an agreed-upon percentage.
 This means that the rental return does not lag or fall behind usual inflationary figures.